Carbon Offset Program Feasibility

 The health of our planet depends on the minimization of greenhouse gas emissions.
 While many governments, companies, and individuals are making major strides by transitioning to cleaner energy, reducing waste, and pursuing other solutions to cut their emissions, these activities aren’t enough to completely eliminate a carbon footprint.
 When reducing emissions becomes challenging, emitters can utilize carbon offsets which are measurable, quantifiable, and trackable units of greenhouse gas reductions.

 Why Offset Carbon and Greenhouse Gas Emissions?

 The State of Hawaii enacted Act 32, Session Laws of Hawaii 2017, which committed our state to combat climate change by systematically reducing greenhouse gas emissions and improving Hawaii’s resiliency to climate change by aligning with the principles and contributing to the goals set forth by the United Nations’ Paris Agreement.
-Carbon Offsetting will help meet the Paris Agreement’s objectives to limit the global temperature rise to less than 2º Celsius before the end of the century in order to rebalance the world to become climate neutral.

 What are Carbon Offsets?

 Carbon Offsets are produced by projects that carry-out on-the-ground emissions reductions activities, these projects are typically measured in metric tonnes of carbon dioxide equivalents, or tCO2e.
 Carbon offsets can either be traded on the voluntary markets, where buyers and sellers trade on their own volition, or through compliance markets, where government regulations require emitters to either reduce their emissions or purchase “allowances” through mechanisms such as cap-and-trade.

 Voluntary Carbon Market Standards: